Situation

 - Diagnose before prescribing — assess the current cultural state through structured interviews, not surveys; the gap between stated and observed behavior is the diagnostic

-- Measure accountability infrastructure — audit whether commitments have owners, deadlines, and visible follow-through; absence of this infrastructure is a cultural signal, not a priority problem
+- Measure accountability infrastructure — review whether commitments have owners, deadlines, and visible follow-through; absence of this infrastructure is a cultural signal, not a priority problem

 - Make values operational — translate stated values into behavioral expectations with observable indicators; "integrity" is not measurable; "deviations are reported within 24 hours" is